Quick Facts

 Scientists are not entirely sure why these fireflies synchronize, though it is believed to be related to mating.
 The synchronized flashing may help females identify males of their species.
 Whatever the reason, the result is one of nature's most extraordinary displays.

-Approx drive time from our cabins: 20 to 25 minutes to the Sugarlands Visitor Center where shuttles depart for Elkmont viewing area.
+Approx drive time from Million Dollar View, Serenity, and our other luxury cabins: 20 to 25 minutes to the Sugarlands Visitor Center where shuttles depart for the Elkmont viewing area.

 The synchronous fireflies of the Smokies are one of only a handful of places in the world where this phenomenon can be observed.
 If you have the opportunity to attend, do not miss it.
-The experience is unlike anything else in nature.
+Book your firefly week dates early, then enter the lottery when it opens.

 When Does It Happen?